Samsung/tizen-docs/docs/application/dotnet/guides/nui/button.md

 # Button

-A button is a small object on the UI that you press in order to operate it.
+A button is a NUI control that you can press in order to operate it.
 The NUI button controls include various button types:

 - `PushButton` changes its appearance when pressed, and returns to its original appearance when released.